sotiriosmoustogiannis/Minimal-Blog-Card/README.md

 ## Welcome! 👋

-Welcome to this responsive web coding challenge.
+Welcome to this responsive web coding challenge .

 [devChallenges.io](https://devchallenges.io/) challenges are designed to help you enhance your coding skills by building realistic projects.